BaronSamediOfficial/Linux/LinuxFundermentals.md

 Can you see the difference? thats right. the dollar sign $ for regular users and hash sign # for the out, This convention also carries within documentation so look out for it.

 ## The Shell
+The shell can be thought of as a interpreter between humans and the operating system.

-Redirection in the shell is used ot manipulate  input and output of commands
+Redirection in the shell is used to manipulate  input and output of commands
 - Standard input (0) : \<
     + sort \< /etc/services
 - Standard output (1) : \>